iOS: Troubleshooting AirPlay and AirPlay Mirroring

 - Certain external devices, such as microwave ovens and baby monitors, may interfere with a Wi-Fi network.
 Try moving or disabling these devices.

-- If possible, try to locate your Wi-Fi router in the same room as your Apple TV and iPhone/iPad.
+- If possible, try to locate your Wi-Fi router in the same room as your iOS device and Apple TV.

 - If your wireless and wired networks are the same, try connecting your Apple TV to the router via Ethernet instead of Wi-Fi.